tamedev/tame-assessment/README.md

 If your tests need data that can be fetched via XHR, stick a `.json` file in the `data` directory; you can access it at `/data/<filename>.json`.

-### Questions

-if you have any questions feel free to contact, niels@tamethat.com

-### Completed?

-Create a repo and send your solution to me, @bytewiz or niels@tamethat.com would love to review it!